brendatreto/surfs_up/README.md

 3. There is only a slight difference in the maximum temperatures (85°F in June vs 83°F in December.
 This might not represent a challenge, on the contrary, it works as an indicator of stability for the business.

 ## Summary
+Looking at the information presented above we can confidently say that the diferences in temperature are important to take into consideration.
+The differences might not affect behaviour significantly, so the business opportunity seems solid, but further analysis is needed.
+- Investors should consider precipitation trends for the months of June and December, since this might also have a significant effect on the behaviours of customers.
+- Consider filtering information by stations.
+There might be ignificant differences among these, and could be used in favor of making the best decision.